innocenat/typingmania/README.md

 Basically, just type what is on the screen.
 You can press `Esc` at any time to finish the song early.

-You can use `Tab` button to skip any line.
-Note that if you skipped a lyric that you have not finish typing yet, it will be counted as *skipped*.
+You can use the `Tab` button to skip any line.
+Note that if you skipped a lyric that you have not finished typing yet, it will be counted as *skipped*.

-The **Total** progressbar show the progress within the song.
-The **Line** progressbar show the current progress with in the line.
+The **Total** progress bar shows the progress within the song.
+The **Line** progress bar shows the current progress within the line.

-For Japanese line, even though the shown Romaji might be different, the system supports almost every possible keypress sequence that will result in that Kana.
+For the Japanese line, even though the shown Romaji might be different, the system supports almost every possible keypress sequence that will result in that Kana.
+For example, にゃ can be input as *nya*, *nixya*, and *nilya*.
-For example, にゃ can be input as *nya*, *nixya*, and *nilya*. いっしょ can be input as *issho*, *ixtsusho*, *ixtushixyo*, etc.
+いっしょ can be input as *issho*, *ixtsusho*, *ixtushixyo*, etc.

 ### Score

 ![TypingMania NEO Score Screen](docs/img/game-score.png)

-After the song ended (or `Esc` was pressed), the score summary screen will be shown with following number:
+After the song ended (or `Esc` was pressed), the score summary screen will be shown with the following number:
 - **Score/Class**: Refer to [Score calculation](#score-calculation) section.
 - **Max Combo**: maximum number of consecutive correct keypresses.
 - **Correct**: number of correct keypresses.
 - **Missed**: number of incorrect keypresses.
 - **Completed Line**: number of lines completed.
-- **Skipped Line** number of lines that was not completed (unable to finish typing within the time)
+- **Skipped Line** number of lines that were not completed (unable to finish typing within the time)
-- **Skipped Char**: number of characters unable to finished within the time.
+- **Skipped Char**: number of characters unable to finish within the time.
 - **Accuracy**: your accuracy.
 - **Typing Accuracy**: typing accuracy if the skipped char is counted as missed.